General Information for Intended Parents

 Do you work with intended parents who live outside of New England?

 Yes.
 New England Surrogacy works with intended parents throughout the U.S. and abroad.
 We encourage you to involve yourself in the pregnancy as much as you can by attending medical appointments and, of course, being here for the birth of your child.
-Spend time in beautiful New England, visit with your surrogate and her family and enjoy this great state, home of the world-class Glacier National Park.
+Spend time in beautiful New England, visit with your surrogate and her family and enjoy this great area, home of some of the most amazing historical landmarks you’ll find anywhere.

 How is the pregnancy managed?

 After your surrogate’s pregnancy is confirmed, she receives care from the IVF doctor during her first trimester.
-At the 12-week mark in the pregnancy, the fertility doctor releases your surrogate to her selected OB/GYN, whose care is covered by the surrogate’s medical insurance.
+At approximately the 12-week mark in the pregnancy, the fertility doctor releases your surrogate to her selected OB/GYN, whose care is covered by the surrogate’s medical insurance (or insurance you have purchased for her).
 Your surrogate is seen by her OB/GYN until she delivers the baby, generally at the hospital; however, if you and your surrogate are in agreement, the delivery may occur at a birthing center.
 Decisions regarding the pregnancy are a joint effort between you and your surrogate; most decisions are discussed and agreed upon before the legal agreements are signed.

 How much contact do I have with New England Surrogacy?